smccarthy/crows-nest/README.md

 In high availability mode all tunnels share the same `tunnel.tunnelIdentifier`. `tunnel.tunnelIdentifier` can be any string.
 One suggested convention is to use this ID to describe the geographical location where your tunnel terminates.
 For example, `east` or `west`.

 The `restartCron` value is any valid cron schedule.
-For example `0 */4 * * *` would mean "every 4 hours".
+For example, `0 */4 * * *` would mean "every 4 hours".
 We recommend [crontab.guru](http://crontab.guru/examples.html) for help generating valid cron strings to match the desired schedule.

 You can set `tunnel.username` and `tunnel.accessKey` using one of the following methods: